 The representatives of the underwriters have advised us that the underwriters propose to offer the debentures directly to the public at the public offering price on the cover page of this prospectus supplement and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$ per debenture.
 After the offering, the representatives may change the offering price and other selling terms.

-The expenses of this offering that are payable by us are estimated to be \$380,000 (excluding underwriting discounts and commissions).
+The expenses of this offering and the concurrent offering of our class A common stock that are payable by us are estimated to be \$540,000 (excluding underwriting discounts and commissions).

 Option to Purchase Additional Debentures